rschristopher/ischristtrue.com/src/ancient-views/index.md

     <center>![ouroboros](/images/ouroboros.jpg)</center>

 The [ouroboros](https://en.m.wikipedia.org/wiki/Ouroboros), *that old serpent* eating its own tail.
-We see this image throughout the ancient world, especially in ancient Egyptian and Babylonian culture.
+We see this image throughout the ancient world, especially in ancient Egypt and Babylon.
-It was also associated with [alchemy](https://en.m.wikipedia.org/wiki/Alchemy), such as in the mythos of [Hermes Trismigestus](https://en.m.wikipedia.org/wiki/Hermes_Trismegistus).
+It is associated with [alchemy](https://en.m.wikipedia.org/wiki/Alchemy), such as in the mythos of [Hermes Trismigestus](https://en.m.wikipedia.org/wiki/Hermes_Trismegistus).
-Which, incidentally, is also where we get Hermeticism and the modern worship of medical doctors, with the [caduceus](https://en.m.wikipedia.org/wiki/Caduceus) icon, which is the staff of Hermes Trismigestus (note in this case the serpents are bound to the staff, explicitly breaking the ouroboros)
+Which, incidentally, is also where we get Hermeticism and the modern worship of medical doctors, with the [caduceus](https://en.m.wikipedia.org/wiki/Caduceus) icon, which is the staff of Hermes Trismigestus (note in this case the serpents are bound to the staff, explicitly *breaking* the ouroboros)

 We see the ouroboros in ancient Christian iconography in images of [Leviathan](https://en.m.wikipedia.org/wiki/Leviathan), sometimes described as the world serpent, a primordial dragon of chaos.
 We see the same imagery in Tiamat (Mesopotamian) and Typhon (Greek).